-COMQ found that the queueing number that was passed to it as a parameter was not in the range of 1 to 4.
+COMQ found that the queueing number that was passed to it as a parameter was not in the range of one to four.
 Register R9 contains the queueing parameter that was passed to COMQ.
-This number should not be in the range of 1 to 4.
-Register RB contains the leaf to which the IOB is being queued.
+This number should not be in the range one to four.
+Register RB contains the leaf to which the input/output block (IOB) is being queued.
 Register RA contains the IOB that is being queued to the leaf.